 \subsection{Integrated Model}

 We induced an integrated model for the aerial and ground surveys by specifying a spatio-temporal submodel that couples the survey specific density estimates in a joint response.
-While density is not a parameter in either the ADSM or N-mixture submodel, each submodel produces samples of density as a derived quantity.
-For the ADSM, samples of block-level density in the aerial lattice are obtained by
+While density is not a parameter in either the ADSM or N-mixture submodel, each submodel includes density as a derived quantity.
+For the ADSM, samples of block-level LEPC density in the aerial lattice are obtained by

-where $S$ is the prespecified area of the sampling region (see Web Appendix B).
+where $S^{A}$ is the prespecified area of the sampling region (Web Appendix B) and $\kappa_{i}$ is the ratio of LEPC to GEPC in sampling region $i$ \citep{Nasman2022}.
+Ratios vary from $0.001$-$1$ for blocks in the SGPR but equal 1 for all blocks in the MGPR and SSPR.
 Likewise, for the N-mixture submodel,